Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) holds details of this concert, the occurrence of which is confirmed by Val'kova (vol. 1, p.
-55), who confirms that the event was a Student Evening recital.
+Notes: The Russian National Museum of Music (formerly known as the Glinka State Central Museum of Musical Culture) holds details of this concert, the occurrence of which is confirmed by Val'kova (vol. 1, p.
+55), who notes that the event was a Student Evening recital.
 Whether the Prelude and Fugue was from Book I or II of the Well-Tempered Klavier has not been stated.

 December 17 1886 (Julian Calendar)